Music of Angel Beats!: Heartily Song

 "Heartily Song" is a single released on April 1, 2015 in Japan by Key Sounds Label bearing the catalog number KSLM-0099.
 The single contains the opening and ending theme songs to Angel Beats! -1st beat- sung by Lia and Suzuyu, respectively.
 Each song is presented in full length, game size, and instrumental versions.
 The single is composed by Jun Maeda and Tomohiro Takeshita, and arranged by the group Anant-Garde Eyes.

 Million Star

-"Million Star" is a single by Girls Dead Monster, featuring Marina, released on June 26, 2015 in Japan by Key Sounds Label bearing the catalog number KSLA-0101.
+"Million Star" is a single by Girls Dead Monster, featuring Masami Iwasawa (Marina), released on June 26, 2015 in Japan by Key Sounds Label bearing the catalog number KSLA-0101.
 The single was released to those who pre-ordered the limited edition of Angel Beats!
 1st Beat.
 The single is composed by Jun Maeda and arranged by Hikarishuyo.

 Awakening Song

-"Awakening Song" is a single by Girls Dead Monster, featuring songs sung by LiSA and Marina, released on December 18, 2021 at Visual Arts Winter Fes in Japan by Key Sounds Label bearing the catalog number KSLA-0186.
+"Awakening Song" is a single by Girls Dead Monster, featuring songs sung by Yui (LiSA) and Masami Iwasawa (Marina), released on December 18, 2021 at Visual Arts Winter Fes in Japan by Key Sounds Label bearing the catalog number KSLA-0186.
 The single is composed by Jun Maeda and arranged by Hikarishuyo.